Quasi-isometry invariance of hyperbolicity in semimetric spaces, digraphs and semigroups: Introduction

 \section{Introduction}

 Since Gromov's paper~\cite{gromov} on hyperbolic groups, hyperbolicity is a topic that received a lot of interest, mostly for geodesic metric spaces, graphs or groups, see e.\,g.\ \cite{ABCFLMSS, BridsonHaefliger,CoornDelPapa,GhHaSur, KB-BoundaryHypGroup}.
 Occasionally, some of these assumptions are dropped.
 One such example is the paper of V\"ais\"al\"a~\cite{V-GromovHyp}, where the metric spaces under consideration need not be geodesic.
-In the present paper, we try to extend some of the basic results to a generalisation of hyperbolicity in spaces, where the distance function need not be symmetric.
+In the present paper, we try to extend the perhaps most important result, \qiy\ invariance, to a generalisation of hyperbolicity in spaces, where the distance function need not be symmetric.
 The particular notion we are interested in was defined by Gray and Kambites~\cite{GK-HyperbolicDigraphsMonoids} in order to have a geometric notion of hyperbolicity for monoids.

 Gray and Kambites were not the first to look for a notion of hyperbolicity for monoids but their notion is the first geometric one that takes directions into account.
 Previous definitions either were based on context-free rewriting systems, see e.\,g.\ \cite{C-HyperbolicMonoids,CM-RewritingSystemsHyperbolicity,DG-WordHyperbolicSemigroups,FK-HyperbolicGroupsSemigroups,HT-HyperbolicMonoids}, or looked at the underlying undirected graph of Cayley digraphs of semigroups, see e.\,g.\ \cite{C-HyperbolicMonoids,CS-InfiniteWordsRewritingSystems,FK-HyperbolicGroupsSemigroups}.
 Portilla et al.\ \cite{PRST-HyperbolicDigraphs} considered a notion of hyperbolicity in (a certain class of) digraphs that is also defined via hyperbolicity of their underlying undirected graphs.
 The advantage of a geometric notion for monoids that takes directions into account is that it also applies to other objects such as directed graphs, digraphs for short, or geodesic \hm\ spaces.
-The latter are spaces where the distance function has $[0,\infty]$ as its range and we do ask for all condition needed for a metric except for $d(x,y)=d(y,x)$, see Section~\ref{sec_HMSpaces} for the formal definition.
+The latter are spaces where the distance function has $[0,\infty]$ as its range and we do ask for all condition needed for a metric except for $d(x,y)=d(y,x)$ for distinct $x$ and~$y$, see Section~\ref{sec_HMSpaces} for the formal definition.
 In the literature, these spaces are also known as quasi-metric or asymmetric metric spaces, but we use the term "semimetric" here.
 We refer to Gray and Kambites \cite[Section~2]{GK-SemimetricSpaces} for a discussion about these terms.